 This morning visit Shanghai Museum (pictured) to see ancient Chinese art, furniture and jade.
 Then we explore the Xintiandi Area, an affluent and fashionable pedestrian street composed of unique shikumen (stone gate) and modern architectural styles.
 Our farewell dinner this evening will be a banquet of delicious Shanghai cuisine.

-Optional Tour: Watch a superb and thrilling Chinese acrobatic show ERA: The Intersection of Time (at your own expense).
+Optional Tour: Watch a superb and thrilling Chinese acrobatic show ERA: The Intersection of Time or SPIRAL (at your own expense).

 Day 9: Shanghai (B)

 Spend today at your leisure in Shanghai, enjoying the food, shopping, strolling the Bund, or taking in the the city from the amazing collection of skyscrapers in Pudong New District.

 After breakfast, transfer to Shanghai’s Baoshan Cruise Terminal to board your cruise to Japan aboard Quantum Of The Seas℠